ispirovjr/Onlympiad2020/README.md

 * "/User/index.html" - this is a public link and can be accessed by anyone.
   * Once opened the user will **not** be prompted to log in.
   * A list with all departments with free beds (freebeds != 0) will be listed in descending order of free beds.
-  * This page should be avaliable to the general public as well as emergency responders.
+  * This page should be available to the general public as well as emergency responders.
 * "/Util/Audit/index.html" - this is an audit log of all changes to hospitals.
   * Once opened the user will not be prompted to log in, though there is a button that allows them to do so.
   * A list of the last X (10 by default) changes in hospitals will open.